-Pearl: They should stay at a hotel where they can experience the unique feel of views are concerned, Beta and Gamma are not good.

-Negoland and its beautiful scenery, since they come all the way from
+Pearl: They should stay at a hotel where they can experience the unique feel of Negoland and its beautiful scenery, since they come all the way from abroad.

 Wolf: In terms of views, Alpha Hotel is better.
 It faces the harbor.
-As far as
+As far as views are concerned, Beta and Gamma are not good.